Research and Development | Tech Validation

 Modular Process Systems

-Below is a diagrammatic view of the three reactor process modules with total capacity of 150,000 tonnes per year finished Arterran Advance Fuel (AAF).
+Below is a diagrammatic view of the two reactor process modules with total capacity of 150,000 tonnes per year finished Arterran Advance Fuel (AAF).

 Pellet Densification System & Storage

 The Arterran Advanced Fuel (AAF) biomass material is continuously densified with multiple, industry-standard pellet presses (5 tonne/unit output).
 The finished product is then stored on a separate containment area for daily loading into trucks or rail cars for shipment to customers or to a port.